llinq/scrum-app/scrum-app-api/README.md

 ### Default Board Structure
 When creating a board, three default columns are automatically created:
-1. "O que foi bem?"
-(What went well?)
+1. "What went well?"
+(O que foi bem?)
-2. "O que pode melhorar?"
-(What can be improved?)
+2. "What can be improved?"
+(O que pode melhorar?)
-3. "Ações para próxima sprint" (Actions for next sprint)
+3. "Actions for next sprint" (Ações para próxima sprint)

+### Blur Mode
+- **Purpose**: Prevents bias during the card writing phase by blurring card content
+- **Activation**: Can be toggled by board creators at any time
+- **Behavior**: When enabled, card content appears blurred to all users
+- **Reveal**: Content becomes visible on hover for easy reading when needed
+- **Use Case**: Ideal for ensuring unbiased feedback collection before group discussion

 ## Error Handling